-The Committee recommends appropriations totaling \$58,118,000 for payment to the Postal Service Fund to compensate for revenue forgone on free mail for the blind and for overseas voters.
+The Committee recommends appropriations totaling \$55,235,000 for payment to the Postal Service Fund to compensate for revenue forgone on free mail for the blind and for overseas voters.

-The Committee includes provisions in the bill to ensure that mail for overseas voting and mail for the blind shall continue to be free; that 6-day delivery and rural delivery of mail shall continue without reduction; and that none of the funds provided be used to consolidate or close small rural and other small post offices in fiscal year 2018.
+The Committee includes provisions in the bill to ensure that mail for overseas voting and mail for the blind shall continue to be free; that 6-day delivery and rural delivery of mail shall continue without reduction; and that none of the funds provided be used to consolidate or close small rural and other small post offices in fiscal year 2019.

-Multinational Species Conservation Fund Semi-postal Stamp.- The Committee supports the Multinational Species Conservation Fund Semi-postal Stamp and is aware that the legislative requirement that the stamp be sold by the US.
-Postal Service expires at the end of fiscal year 2017.
-The Committee understands that more than 60 million copies of the original printing of the stamp remain.
+Multinational Species Conservation Fund Semi-Postal Stamp.- The Committee supports the Multinational Species Conservation Fund Semi-Postal Stamp.
+The Committee understands that more than 40 million copies of the original printing of the stamp remain.
 As the law permits the US.
 Postal Service to continue to sell the stamp and it can be done at no additional cost to the taxpayer, the Committee directs the US.
-Postal Service to continue to offer the stamp for sale to the public through fiscal year 2018.
+Postal Service to continue to offer the stamp for sale to the public through fiscal year 2020.

-Appropriations, 2017 \$253,600,000
+Appropriations, 2018 \$245,000,000

-Budget estimate, 2018 234,650,000
+Budget estimate, 2019 $234,\!650,\!000$

-Committee recommendation 245,000,000
+Committee recommendation 250,000,000

-The United States Postal Service Office of Inspector General [OIG] is an independent organization established in 1996 and charged with reporting to Congress on the overall efficiency, effectiveness, and economy of Postal Service programs and operations.
+The United States Postal Service OIG is an independent organization established in 1996 and charged with reporting to Congress on the overall efficiency, effectiveness, and economy of Postal Service programs and operations.

-The Committee recommends an appropriation, out of the Postal Fund, of \$245,000,000 for the United States Postal Service Office of Inspector General.
+The Committee recommends an appropriation, out of the Postal Fund, of \$250,000,000 for the United States Postal Service OIG.
+The amount is \$5,000,000 above the fiscal year 2018 enacted level to address the growing concern of narcotics trafficking through the mail system.